Michel Nihoul: Biography

 In 1996, Michel Nihoul was convicted of fraud, forgery and the use of forgery within the framework of his activities within "SOS Sahel", a Belgian charity.

-In 1998, he was accused by "Witness X1", Régina Louf, of having participated in the murder of Christine Van Hees, in 1984 in a mushroom farm in Auderghem.
+In 1998, he was accused by "Witness X1", Regina Louf, of having participated in the murder of Christine Van Hees, in 1984 at a mushroom farm in Auderghem.

 In June 2004, he was sentenced to 5 years in prison for criminal association, notably with Marc Dutroux, and for drug trafficking.
 He was released after serving a third of his sentence.
 He was acquitted of complicity in the kidnappings of children for which Marc Dutroux had been sentenced to life imprisonment.
 He was released on parole on 28 April 2005.

 In 2007, he announced legal actions against Régina Louf and journalists who defended the thesis of the pedophile network during the Dutroux affair.

 On 23 April 2008, he published an autobiographical book, with sales reaching 10,000 copies in Belgium after two weeks of the launch of the book.

-In 2009, he created the Nonprofit organization "Adheh", an association dedicated for the defense and honour of human beings, which he managed from Zeebrugge where he resided.
+In 2009, he created the Nonprofit organization "Adheh", an association dedicated to the defense and honour of human beings, which he managed from Zeebrugge where he resided.

-In 2010, he was dismissed for all charges related to the kidnappings and deaths of minors during the Dutroux case.
+In 2010, all charges against him related to the kidnappings and deaths of minors during the Dutroux case were dismissed.
 Also in 2010, Michel Nihoul claimed 250,000 euros in damages from Marc Verwilghen, former Belgian Minister of Justice and chairman of the parliamentary commission of inquiry into the Dutroux affair.
 Verwilghen himself announced a counter-action against Michel Nihoul.

 Among his commercial activities was trade of aquariums.
 He was also a host on a radio station.
 Michel Nihoul died on 23 October 2019.